minarainbow/Voice-Input-Guidelines-for-Hololens/README.md

 ## Evaluation

-In our user study, we want to find out how effective our solutions are.
-Specifically, we have the following research questions :
+In our user study, we set out to determine the effectiveness of our solution.
+Specifically, we had the following research questions:
-Q1: What is the effect of using documentation vs being guided by a Digital Assistant on the percentage of voice commands?
+Q1: What is the effect of using documentation vs being guided by a Digital Assistant on the percentage of voice commands used in a session?
-Q2: What is the effect of using documentation vs being guided by a Digital Assistant on task completion?
+Q2: What is the effect of using documentation vs being guided by a Digital Assistant on task completion performance (# errors, # references to help)?

 To simulate the HoloLens environment, we use a classroom.
 All the HoloLens overlay (simulated with Windows) is projected to parts of the room (i.e. the wall).
 The participant can move freely within the room.
 The computer is operated by a person that watches the hand clicks of the participant (simulated with a laser pointer) and listens to the voice commands.
 The operator ignores invalid inputs.
 Another person simulates the digital assistant, which is activated by the participant with eye-contact or by the keyword “Hey Cortana”.